Arriving in London

 - Set up a mobile phone

 Your first step will be to travel from the airport to SOAS residences.
 These brief guidelines are provided as a resource to help you get to SOAS residences from either Heathrow, Gatwick or Stansted Airports.
-You are also encouraged to use the Transport for London or Citymapper London website.
-Both of these services are also available as apps on smartphones.
+You are also encouraged to use the Transport for London or Citymapper London app.

-Taxi travel directly from any of the airports will cost anywhere from £50 to £100; only use an authorized, fully licensed London taxi.
+Taxi travel directly from any of the airports will cost anywhere from £50 to £100; only use an authorised, fully licensed London taxi.

 - How to enrol and register for classes